vaginessa/dns-wiki/FAQ.md

 <a name="FAQ32"></a>
 ##### (32) Do I need to have the Google Play Store installed for the donate version?

-> Fast answer, no!
+> No!
 There is no hidden license check integrated.
+There is also no "call home" function.

 <a name="FAQ33"></a>
 ##### (33) What happens if I make AFWall+ device administrator?